Quick Summary

 How to add a shared mailbox in Outlook on desktop

-1. Log in to the Microsoft 365 Admin Centre with an administrator account.
+• Step 1: Log in to the Microsoft 365 admin center with an administrator account.

-3. In the Exchange admin centre, click on the “Recipients” tab and select “Shared”.
+• Step 3: In the Exchange admin center, click on the “Recipients” tab and select “Shared”.

 Also Read:

-Best practices for managing shared mailboxes in Outlook
+What are the best practices for managing shared mailboxes in Outlook?

-Below are the key best practices every team should adopt when managing a shared mailbox:
+Below are the key best practices every team should adopt when managing a shared mailbox in Outlook.

 Establish clear roles and access levels